The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Complex resonance varieties and pencils

 \subsection{Pencils and multinets}

-Most important for our purposes are the {\em essential}\/ components of $\RR_1(\A)$, i.e., those irreducible components which do not lie in any coordinate subspace of $\C^{\A}$.
-As shown by Falk and Yuzvinsky in \cite{FY}, such components can be described in terms of pencils arising from multinets on $L_{\le 2}(\A)$, as follows.
+As shown by Falk and Yuzvinsky in \cite{FY}, the essential components of $\RR_1(\A)$ can be described in terms of pencils arising from multinets on $L_{\le 2}(\A)$.
+An alternate description of $\RR_1(\M,\C)$, valid for arbitrary simple matroids $\M$, was given in \cite{MB}.
+We will follow here the approach from \cite{FY}.

 Suppose we have a $k$-multinet $\NN$ on $\A$, with parts $\A_1,\dots, \A_k$ and multiplicity vector $m$.
 Let $Q(\A)=\prod_{H\in \A} f_H$ be a defining polynomial for $\A$, and set

 The polynomials $Q_1,\dots,Q_k$ define a pencil of degree $d$ in $\CP^1$, having $k$ completely reducible fibers that correspond to $\A_1,\dots, \A_k$.
 For each $\alpha>2$, we may write $Q_{\alpha}$ as a linear combination $a_{\alpha} Q_1+b_{\alpha}Q_2$.
 In this way, we obtain a $k$-element subset